suquark/ExoFlow/README.md

 chmod 600 ~/.aws/credentials
 ```

-**IMPORTANT NOTE: For all subsequent experiments, run commands inside the shared cluster you just created.
+**IMPORTANT NOTE: For all subsequent experiments, run commands inside `@BASE` by default.
 This keeps your local environment clean.**

 ## Main Results